February 23, 2026: The Thirteen Letters

 And the little upside-down comma you see in words like Hawaiʻi is called an ʻokina.
 It counts as a real letter, and if left out, another word can accidentally emerge.

-When missionaries helped develop the written system in the 1820s, they removed letters representing sounds Hawaiians never used.
-With fewer choices, rhythm matters more.
+Missionaries helped develop the written system in the 1820s.
+They removed letters representing sounds Hawaiians never used.
+Because of fewer choices, rhythm matters more.